 Champion Veteran buck: 5 points plus 1pt for your animal and then 1 point for every other buck

 Champion Veteran wether: 5 points plus 1pt for your animal and then 1 point for every other wether

-Best of Breed: 1 point for every other Doe and Buck in the same breed (excluding the points already won Winner’s Class) (Note: excludes wethers and foundation animals).
+Best of Gender: 1 point for every other animal of the same gender in the same breed (excluding the points already won in the Winner’s Champion Class)

-Best of Breed Wether is 1 point for every other wether in the same breed (excluding the points already won in their own class.
-Excludes foundation animals.)
+Best of Breed: 1 point for every other animal in the same breed (excluding the points already won in the Winners Champion Class and Best of Gender)

-Best In Show (Each BOB doe/buck compete): 5 points plus 1 point for every other Doe and Buck in the show (excluding points already won in Winner’s Class and Winner’s BOB).
+Best In Show (Each BOB compete): 1 point for every other animal in the show (excluding points already won in Winner’s Class and Winner’s Best Of Breed).